Vanille-N/tree-beamer/assets/main.typ

 #slide[
   == It's not the optimization that is wrong, it's the code

-  Tree Borrows adds proof obligations to ```rs unsafe``` blocks.
+  Tree Borrows enforces aliasing rules by adding proof obligations to ```rs unsafe``` blocks.

-  Code that violates these rules is declared *Undefined Behavior* and ruled out from the proof of correctness of optimizations.
+  Code that violates these rules is declared *Undefined Behavior*.

   #pause
   #align(center)[